 Southwest of Swift Hall and connected to it by a beautiful stone cloister is the Joseph Bond Chapel.
 Both Swift Hall and Bond Chapel were designed by the architects Coolidge and Hodgdon at the end of the Gothic revival period in America.
 The Chapel was given by Mrs. Joseph Bond in memory of her husband, a former Trustee of the Baptist Theological Union, the predecessor institution of the Divinity School.
 Mr. and Mrs. Bond's daughter, Elfleda, married Edgar J. Goodspeed, a member of the university faculty noted for his translation of the New Testament.
 After her death in 1949, Mr. Goodspeed donated the stained-glass windows in her memory.The cornerstone of the chapel was laid by Mrs. Bond on April 30, 1925, and the chapel was opened in October, 1926.

 As a university chapel, it serves as the location for a wide variety of spiritual and ceremonial events, and also for performing arts events.
-The Divinity School uses it for weekly reflective gatherings on Wednesdays at noon, and for many ceremonial occasions.
+The Divinity School uses it for weekly reflective gatherings on Tuesdays at noon, for Convocation, and for ceremonial occasions.
 It is used extensively for weddings, funerals, gatherings by members of the different religious traditions represented at the university, and for concerts.
 The Reneker organ, a fine baroque tracker organ placed in the chapel in 2012, makes it a destination for baroque and early music, but it is also a valued space for many other kinds of musical performance.
-It seats about 130 persons.
+It seats about 150 persons.

 All the main aspects of the Bond Chapel—its location, architecture, inscriptions, furnishings and stained glass—serve to mark its place (both physically and symbolically) within the University.
 Please read more about the interior of the Chapel.